CreativAI-UC/TimbreNet/README.md

 - In the "chord_saving_path" put the path of the folder where you want to save the chords.
 If the folder does not exist, the code will create it for you.
 - Finally, run timbrenet_generate_chord.py

-## How to generate a 2D latent map.
+## How to generate a 2D latent map

 **Only available for latent = 2 models**

 - Clone this repository.
 - Open timbrenet_generate_latent_map.py
 - In the "trained_model_path" variable put the file with the weights of a trained model (there are some trained models in the "trained_models" folder.
+- In the "latent_dim" variable select the latent dimention of the trained model.
+- In the "dataset_path" variable select the path of the dataset you want to plot.
 - In the "instruments" select the instruments of the dataset you want to plot.
 - In the "chords" select the chords of the dataset you want to plot.
 - In the "volumes" select the volumes of the dataset you want to plot.